 - Rituals and resources for coping and spiritual and emotional support are explored

-- Sessions are facilitated by a Bay Area Jewish Healing Center Rabbi
+- Sessions are guided by a Bay Area Jewish Healing Center Rabbi or specially trained facilitator

 - Groups are ‘mixed loss’—often groups include a variety of relationships (death of a parent, spouse/partner, child) and causes of death